semabit/cordova-icon/README.md

 - for Android and iOS, at least 1024\*1024px
 - for Windows, at least 1240\*1240px

+#### Android v6

+ To generate icons for cordova-android v6, use the following:

+     $ cordova-icon --android-old

 #### Notes:

 - Your `config.ml` file will not be updated by the tool (because images are automatically created in the good folders)